 From North Keys Road, access to the Brandywine site is by way of a 2,200-foot long paved/crushed aggregate road that leads to the fenced and gated entrance to the site.
-Any person, contractor, or vendor entering the Brandywine site must pass through an automated security gate entrance into the site.
-A security guard station located at the gate and is manned during times of high activity at the site.
-During a currently active project at the site, the gate is open for two hours in the morning to allow site access by workers and deliveries; after that two-hour window, the gate is closed and access to the site is monitored by personnel at the guard station.
-Once this active project is completed, the automated gate will remain closed during all hours of the day and access to the site will be gained only through contact with site personnel or by pre-authorized entry.
+Any person, contractor, or vendor entering the Brandywine site must pass through an automated security gate entrance into the site that is closed during all hours of the day.
+Access to the site will be gained only through contact with site personnel or by pre-authorized entry.
+The gate is activated by onsite GenOn or Bowling Brothers personnel that must be contacted by way of a telephone number that is posted on the automated fence.